spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

 ## Next Steps

 You are now ready to deploy the airgap VerteX installation.
 The important difference is that you will specify your OCI registry and file server during the installation process.
-Refer to the [Kubernetes Install Instructions](../install-on-kubernetes/install-on-kubernetes.md) guide for detailed guidance on installing VerteX.
+Refer to the [VerteX Install](./install.md) guide for detailed guidance on installing VerteX.